Preschool Piano (Age 4)

 The preschool piano program focuses on exploratory games, playful listening exercises, fun songs, keyboard familiarity, and a basic understanding of musical notation.
 Weekly one-on-one sessions aim to get your little one to enjoy the piano at an early age.

 Parents are asked to participate in 5-10 minutes of “practice” several times per week to help reinforce what was learned in the lesson and to help the student’s little fingers build strength and coordination.
-Lesson books are designed so parents can help with at-home practice, regardless of the parent’s prior musical knowledge.
+Lesson material is designed so parents can help with at-home practice, regardless of the parent’s prior musical knowledge.
 This bonding time between parent and child is meant to be fun and helps build a strong foundation for a lifetime of musical enjoyment.

-Piano Programs (Ages 5 and Older)
+Piano Programs (Ages 5 and older)

 Piano programs for young students, teenagers, and adults focus on playing, technique, ear-training, sight-reading, music theory, history, and basic composition skills.
 Students receive one 30-, 45- or 60-minute private lesson each week with motivational practice challenges to take home.

 Each lesson is tailored to the individual.
 Students are exposed to a range of skills, methods, and playing techniques; but most importantly, they are encouraged to learn songs that resonate with them, whether it is a piece by Mozart, Dave Brubeck, or the latest Billboard pop song.
 Essential to each lesson is a discussion about how practical exercises (i.e. scales or theory principles) relate to the music we love to listen to and play.
 When students have a basic understanding of music's theoretical workings and the historical contexts in which a song was written, student engagement—and enjoyment—significantly increases.